-Paramotor Pilot’s Logbook (includes airspace and VFR chart lesson)
+Paramotor Pilot’s Logbook and Pre-Flight Check Book

 You can personalise the book by adding your name, address, phone number, and a photo.
 This way you’re more likely to get the logbook back if it’s ever misplaced.

 You can also tally up your hours in the notes section, this way you can keep a record of the total number of hours you have flown as a pilot.
 Knowing this may be important for future endeavours, like competitions for example, when the organisers will ask about your past flying experience.
 You can keep a record of the equipment you have been flying.
 This is really useful if you fly more than one paramotor or wing, as keeping track of the number of hours they have flown is important.

 You’ll be able to log the takeoff and landing location, and take launch and landing notes, and flight notes.
 Notes that pilots regularly add here usually include areas to avoid flying over, dangers on the ground (like power lines or rotor), unusual turbulence they’ve experienced, or equipment concerns that need addressing.There’s even an important post flight inspection reminder that you can tick when it has been completed.

 Finally, you’ll find multiple notes pages in the back of the logbook.
 This is where you can jot down anything of importance.
 Pilots regularly use this section for their kit checklist to ensure nothing gets left at the field, but it can be used for just about anything you like.